-Volume 51, Issue 8: March 28, 2025
+Volume 51, Issue 10: April 11, 2025

 standards are restored.
 The bills further expand a current preemption, giving the state exclusive authority over health advisories related to bacteriological sampling of beach waters and public bathing places.
 The bills also transfer responsibilities for bacteriological sampling of beach waters and public bathing places from the Department of Health to the DEP.
 DEP must adopt and enforce rules and issue health advisories for beach waters and public bathing places when bacteriological water sampling results fail to meet health standards.
 (Singer)

 Sewer Collection Systems (Support)

 HB 1123 (Cassel) and SB 1784 (Pizzo) authorize municipalities to allocate revenue generated from their central sewage systems to fund the expansion of these systems.
 (Singer)

-Springs Restoration (Support)
+Spring Restoration (Support)

-HB 691 (Connerly) and SB 1228 (McClain) amend Florida statutes regulating the reuse of reclaimed water to allow wastewater facilities with approved plans to request incorporation of reclaimed water projects into their strategies for Outstanding Florida Springs recovery or prevention.
+HB 691 (Conerly) and SB 1228 (McClain) amend Florida statutes regulating the reuse of reclaimed water to allow wastewater facilities with approved plans to request incorporation of reclaimed water projects into their strategies for Outstanding Florida Springs recovery or prevention.
 The bills require the Department of Environmental Protection to approve the request if certain conditions are met.
+SB 1228 was amended to specify that the project implementation and surface water discharge elimination schedule must meet certain requirements and have an implementation date of no later than January 1, 2039.
 (Singer)

 Other Bills of Interest

 HB 1575 (Driskell) and SB 1646 (Berman) - Water Quality Improvements

-WATER SUPPLY/POLICY

-One-Water Approach Toward the State's Water Supply (Support)

-HB 661 (Albert) and SB 1846 (Truenow) are resolutions expressing the State of Florida's support of a One-Water approach toward this state's water supply.
-This

-Page 117 of 118
+Page 124 of 125

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities

-Volume 51, Issue 8: March 28, 2025 concept is supported by the Florida League of Cities' 2025 Legislative Platform.
-One-Water is an emerging initiative seeking to manage all water, whether from the tap, a stream, a storm, an aquifer, or a sewer, in a collaborative, integrated, inclusive, and holistic manner to support the future growth of this state's water supply and avoid any projected shortages.
+Volume 51, Issue 10: April 11, 2025 WATER SUPPLY/POLICY One Water Approach Toward the State's Water Supply (Support) CS/HB 661 (Albert) and SB 1846 (Truenow) are resolutions expressing the State of Florida's support of a One Water approach toward this state's water supply.
+This concept is supported by the Florida League of Cities' 2025 Legislative Platform.
+One Water is an emerging initiative seeking to manage all water, in a collaborative, integrated, inclusive, and holistic manner to support the future growth of this state's water supply and avoid any projected shortages.
 (Singer) WORKERS' COMPENSATION Disability Presumptions for First Responders (Oppose) SB 366 (Rodriguez) and HB 269 (Black) seek to expand workers' compensation benefits for first responders.
 Under current law, law enforcement officers, correctional officers, correctional probation officers, and firefighters who become disabled due to tuberculosis, heart disease, or hypertension are presumed to have contracted the condition in the line of duty, making them eligible for workers' compensation.
 A recent ruling by the First District Court of Appeal determined that a thoracic aortic aneurysm does not qualify as "heart disease" under this presumption.
 In response, these bills expand the definition of "heart disease" to include most heart abnormalities, explicitly covering aneurysms.
 Additionally, the bills broaden the definition of "law enforcement officer" to include part-time and auxiliary officers, extending these presumption benefits to a larger group of first responders.
-(Cruz) Other Bills of Interest HB 1069 (Fabricio) and SB 1426 (DiCeglie) - Occupational Injury Benefit Plans Page 118 of 118
+(Cruz) Other Bills of Interest HB 1069 (Fabricio) and SB 1426 (DiCeglie) - Occupational Injury Benefit Plans Page 125 of 125